Bernie Ecclestone 'happy' to extend Bahrain's contract

 Formula 1 boss Bernie Ecclestone says he would be happy to give the Bahrain Grand Prix a further five-year contract despite controversy over the setting.

-Sunday's race, won by Sebastian Vettel, went off without any incident.
+Sunday's race, went off without any incident.

 "We're happy to give a new contract for five years," said Ecclestone.

 "I feel they do a super job and don't see any problems."

 The event two years ago was first postponed and later cancelled after month-long pro-democracy protests were crushed and at least 35 people died.

 Last year's race went ahead once Ecclestone and governing body, the FIA, said they had been assured the region was safe for F1 personnel.